beemojs/beemo/website/docs/events.md

 ### Bootstrap resolution

-The bootstrap file is looked for and resolved in the following order:
+The bootstrap file is looked for and resolved in the following order relative to the configuration module.

 - `index.ts`
 - `index.js`